heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 <http://localhost:8080> to access the application.

 The default username is `admin` and the default password is `admin`.
-You can chage it in the settings of the application.
+You can change it in the settings of the application.

 You should have access to the previous files created in the `/app/data` directory as it is mounted on the `./my-data` directory on the host.
 If you try